 Modules 1 and 2 only

-- Successful completion of the NOAA Diver initial swimming test prior to the start of class (please submit NF 57-03-39, Swim Test Evaluation before deadline) and again at the start of your module.
+- Successful completion of the NOAA Diver initial swimming test before the start of class (please submit NF 57-03-39, Swim Test Evaluation before the deadline) and again at the start of your module.

 Module 2 only